SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 3

-The general structure is *gene banks + action + agriculture*
+The general structure is *gene banks/ex situ + diversity/protection + agriculture*

-The action terms for genebanks helps to filter out results which mention genebanks that were used in research (i.e. samples were taken from...).
+Here, action terms are not used because multiple angles can be relevant - research about establishment of gene banks for maintaining diversity, research about farmers' use of gene banks, research about how best to store samples in gene banks, etc.. `cryoconservation` and `cryopreservation` are ex situ in vitro methods of conservation of diversity (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).

-`cryoconservation` and `cryopreservation` are ex situ in vitro methods of conservation of diversity (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>); research about cryopreservation for relevant groups is thus considered relevant.
+The *diversity/protection* terms help to filter out publications which mention genebanks that were used in research (i.e. samples were taken from...).

-`domestic*` was removed from the agriculture terms as results were mostly about domestic cats.
+For the *agriculture terms*, `domestic*` was removed from this phrase as results were mostly about domestic cats.
+A `NOT` expression was added for `seed banks` as these can be both human storage of seeds but also natural seed banks in the soil.

 ``` Ceylon =
 TS=